 The campaign objectives work well for top and mid-funnel objectives like awareness and consideration for promoting product launches or announcements, driving event registrations, content downloads or increasing blog traffic.
 Although there are numerous available options, it’s important to understand the primary goal of your ad campaign and then select the appropriate objective.
 Consider your main KPIs you want to achieve as a starting point.

 Customize Your Target Audience and Language

-Before determining your target audience and to prevent audience fatigue, keep in mind a LinkedIn member only receives a message once every 30 days.
-Be as specific as possible in your targeting and select criteria you think will meet your goal: age, location, education, job title, company, skills, etc.
+Before determining your target audience for LinkedIn advertising and to prevent audience fatigue, keep in mind a LinkedIn member only receives a message once every 30 days.
+Be as specific as possible in your social media targeting and select criteria you think will meet your goal: age, location, education, job title, company, skills, etc.

 The sponsored message should contain clear, concise language — giving your prospective customers the information they need in pieces, not in bulk.
 Consider a teaser approach so the user will be left wanting more.
-Converse like you’re talking to a friend, but also don’t be too informal or use slang.
-For conversation ads, set up at least two to three CTAs that users can interact with by asking questions to start that two-way conversation.
+Converse like you’re talking to a friend, but also don’t be too informal or use slang that is unprofessional.
+For LinkedIn conversation ads, set up at least two to three CTAs that users can interact with by asking questions to start that two-way conversation.

 Personalization Is Key to High Engagement